A note on revelation principle from an energy perspective: Energy matrices

 Let us consider a setting with $I$ agents, indexed by $i=1,\cdots,I$ (page 858 \cite{MWG1995}).
 These agents make a collective choice from some set $X$ of possible alternatives.
 Prior to the choice, each agent $i$ privately observes his type $\theta_{i}$ that determines his preferences.
 The set of possible types for agent $i$ is denoted as $\Theta_{i}$.
 The vector of agents' types $\theta=(\theta_{1},\cdots,\theta_{I})$ is drawn from set $\Theta=\Theta_{1}\times\cdots\times\Theta_{I}$ according to probability density $\phi(\cdot)$.
 Each agent $i$'s Bernoulli utility function when he is of type $\theta_{i}$ is $u_{i}(x,\theta_{i})$.
 A mechanism $\Gamma=(S_{1},\cdots,S_{I},g(\cdot))$ is a collection of $I$ sets $S_{1}, \cdots, S_{I}$, each $S_{i}$ containing agent $i$'s possible actions (or plans of action), and an outcome function $g:S\rightarrow X$, where $S=S_{1}\times\cdots\times S_{I}$ (page 883, Line 7 \cite{MWG1995}).

-At first sight, it looks trivial to discriminate the exact format of agent $i$'s strategy.
-Because the two formats of strategies, actions and plans of action, just correspond to the same results in the traditional theory of mechanism design.
-However, from a physical perspective, an action should be viewed different from a plan of action.
+At first sight, it is meaningless to discriminate whether the format of agent $i$'s strategy is an action or a plan of action, since the two formats of strategies correspond to the same results in the traditional theory of mechanism design.
+However, as I will argue in the following discussion, the two formats of strategies are different from an energy perspective.

-For any agent $i$, if his strategy $s_{i}(\cdot)$ is of an action format, I denote by $E_{a}$ the energy required for agent $i$ to choose it (i.e., performing the action).
-Otherwise agent $i$'s strategy $s_{i}(\cdot)$ is of a message format (i.e., a plan of action), and I denote by $E_{m}$ the energy required for agent $i$ to choose it (i.e., selecting the message).
-Generally speaking, an action is laborious, to carry out it requires more energy; whereas a plan of action is an oral message, to select it requires less energy.
+For any agent $i$, if his strategy $s_{i}(\cdot)$ is of an action format, I denote by $E_{a}$ the energy required for agent $i$ to to choose it (\emph{i.e.}, performing the action).
+Otherwise agent $i$'s strategy $s_{i}(\cdot)$ is of a message format (\emph{i.e.}, a plan of action), in this case I denote by $E_{m}$ the energy required for agent $i$ to choose it (\emph{i.e.}, selecting the message).

+Generally speaking, an action is laborious, to carry out it requires more energy; as a comparison, a plan of action is a message, to select it requires less energy.
 This is consistent to the common sense in the real world.
 Therefore, it is natural to assume $E_{a}>E_{m}$.
-Note the private type of agent $i$ can also be represented as a message, because agent $i$ can announce it to the designer.
-In addition, I define by $E_{send}$ and $E_{g}$ the energy consumed in sending out a message and performing the outcome function $g(\cdot)$ respectively.
+Note the private type of agent $i$ can be reasonably represented as a message, because agent $i$ can announce it to the designer.
+In addition, let $E_{send}$ be the energy consumed in sending out a message by agents, and $E_{g}$ be the energy consumed in performing the outcome function $g(\cdot)$ by designer.